nandasafiqalfiansyah/tebu-sehat/README.md

 ## About

-Welcome to Tebu Sehat, an innovative solution addressing the challenges posed by sugarcane diseases in Pakistan's sugar industry.
+Welcome to Tebu Sehat, an innovative solution addressing the challenges posed by sugarcane diseases in ponorogo sugar industry.
 Our application, SweetCare, empowers farmers through cutting-edge machine learning techniques, specifically image processing and deep learning using Convolutional Neural Networks (CNN).

 ### Key Features 🚀